Loco00003/locoweb/content/machines/vulnyx/Easy machines/Serve - vulnyx/index.md

 ![](imagenes/Pasted%20image%2020240122233232.png)

-We are for a passphrase, let's use `ssh2john` and and crack this hash:
+We are asked for a passphrase, let's use `ssh2john` and and crack this hash:

 ![](imagenes/Pasted%20image%2020240122233407.png)